How do you say PEACE in Italian?

 La pace

-Pace is direct translation for peace in Italian and it’s a feminine noun.
-It is uncountable, so it has no plural form.
+Pace is the direct translation of peace in Italian and is a feminine noun.
+It is indefinite, so it has no plural form.

 La pace